mikadosoftware/devmanual/docs/index.rst

 Every software project of any size needs some basic plumbing, things like a good config approach, a means of linting and testing.
+These things pay dividends throughout the lifetime of a project, making the simple easy and the hard doable.
+WIthout it, you are in trouble.

   - error handling
   - config
   - todo